Buffalo Bills: Baltimore Ravens

+Historical

 Jacksonville Jaguars

-A new rivalry emerged between the Bills and the Jacksonville Jaguars after former Bills head coach Doug Marrone, who had quit the team after the 2014 season, was hired as a coaching assistant for Jacksonville and eventually rose to become the Jaguars' head coach.
+A rivalry emerged between the Bills and the Jacksonville Jaguars after former Bills head coach Doug Marrone, who had quit the team after the 2014 season, was hired as a coaching assistant for Jacksonville and eventually rose to become the Jaguars' head coach from 2015 to 2020.
 The first game between the Marrone-led Jaguars was a London game in week 7 of the 2015 season, which saw the Jaguars' win 34–31.
 The most important game of this series was an ugly, low-scoring Wild Card game in 2017 that saw the Jaguars win 10–3.
 This game is notable as it was the first Bills playoff appearance in 17 seasons.
 Before this, Jacksonville had handed Buffalo its first playoff loss in Bills Stadium in 1996.
-The Bills and Jaguars have since met three times.
+The Bills and Jaguars have since met four times.
 The first was a "rematch" game in week 12 of the 2018 season; the Bills won 24–21.
 The teams brawled after trash talk from former Jaguars players such as Jalen Ramsey.

 The second time was in week 9 of the 2021 season.
-By now, the "point" of the rivalry, Marrone's feud with the Bills organization, and the personal drama between Bills and Jaguars players no longer applied as Marrone had been fired and replaced by Urban Meyer and all the players from the 2017 Jaguars team have since moved on to other teams or retired.
+By this point, Marrone's feud with the Bills organization and the personal drama between Bills and Jaguars players no longer applied, as Marrone had been fired and replaced by Urban Meyer and all the players from the 2017 Jaguars team have since moved on to other teams or retired.
 Regardless, this game was the seventh-largest upset at the time in NFL history: the 15.5-point favorite Bills lost 9–6.
-The most recent meeting between the two teams was a 47–10 Bills win on Monday Night Football in 2024.
-The series is tied at 10–10.
+The Bills would narrowly beat the now Liam Coen led Jaguars 27-24 in the wildcard round of the 2025–26 NFL playoffs which saw the Bills claim the lead late in the 4th quarter with a tush push followed by a Trevor Lawrence interception to win.